-Being on the north shore, there is a chance that snorkeling Kuilima Cove will not be possible in the winter because the waves are too big.
-This area is also very exposed to the trade-winds which can cause waves and low visibility anytime of year.
+Being on the north shore, there is a chance that snorkeling Turtle Bay Resort will not be possible in the winter because the waves are too big.
+Kuilima Cove is also very exposed to the trade winds which can cause waves and low visibility anytime of year.
 So, be sure to check conditions before entering.

 The cove has a floating barrier that is meant to keep folks out of the left side of the bay.
-When the waves come over the rocks around the bay, the water needs to leave the cove and it does so in the channel on the left side.
+When the waves come over the rocks around the bay, the water needs to leave Kuilima Cove and it does so in the channel on the left side.
 The currents here can be very strong, so please respect the boundary when snorkeling Turtle Bay Resort.

 If you are not staying at Turtle Bay Resort or in any of the condos in the area, you will likely be charged for parking to use the beach.
 And they limit the number of public access parking spaces, so arriving early will ensure you get a spot.

 Got Hurt Snorkeling and Travel Insurance Won’t Cover It?

 Yes, many travel insurance policies exclude snorkeling accidents, leaving you in the lurch.
 See our recommended travel insurance that does cover snorkeling.